autokey/autokey/README.rst

 Ubuntu/Mint/Debian
 ++++++++++++++++++

 Try the (experimental) PPA!
-Note that only Ubuntu 16.04, Mint 18, or above are supported as they provide Python 3.5 by default.
+Note that only Ubuntu 16.04, Mint 18, or above are supported for now as they supply Python 3.5 by default.
 Earlier versions of Python <= 3.4 require the ``typing`` module be installed separately.

 .. code:: sh

    sudo add-apt-repository ppa:troxor/autokey
    sudo apt update
    sudo apt install autokey-gtk

+Packages for other Debian-based distros can be built using files under ``debian/``

 Arch Linux
 ++++++++++